Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Custom codes to rebuild the NGCD binary from individual .SPR and .PRG files (this was a pain, see next section).
 - IPS script generator for sharing the hack easily.

 As for any project, 10% of the time was taken to edit 90% of the tileset, 90% of the time to find some lone tiles / pixels in the giant tileset.
+Playing the game from start to end credits to ensure the total absence of bugs was also a big part of the job.

-Some codes or parts of codes were made / polished / optimized with A.I.
-(Gemini for easy parts and Claude for tricky ones).
+Some codes or parts of codes were made / polished / optimized with A.I. (the dumbest possible Gemini for easy parts and Claude for tricky ones).
 Basically there is no rocket science here but I must admit that A.I. was precious to accelerate the process and circumvent the scarcity of Neo Geo dedicated editing tool.
 We are clearly addressing a very niche market here.
 Coding this project without A.I. would have taken me something like 3-4 months of regular coding on free time instead of just one.
 In consequence, most of the time was spent on editing graphics and testing.
+Oh, and I'm not engaged in a pissing contest with other hackers just to precise.

 The Neo Geo CD hack was made in parallel to the MVS version because I though it won't be very difficult.
 In fact, it was.
 The Neo Geo CD is quite scarcely documented (The only interesting source is a French [Neo Geo CD World article](https://www.neogeocdworld.info/html/fiche/hard.htm)), so I was basically on my own most of the time.
 If Neo Geo is yet a niche, Neo Geo CD is a niche within the niche.
 But it deserves being supported.

 ## Some notes about (painfully and partially) reverse engineering the NGCD file format

 First surprise, the Neo Geo CD .SPR (sprites) and .PRG (program) formats are 16 bit little endian, which required adapting all the conversion tools developped for the MVS ROMs stored in big endian (but converted to little endian at the end in the 68k RAM).
-Sprites are not stored de-interlaced (split into rom pairs) compared to the MVS version and there are some documented differences of sub-tiles organization too.
+Sprites are not stored de-interlaced (split into rom pairs of odd and even bytes) compared to the MVS version.
 HUD sprites (.FIX on NGCD, .s1 on MVS), are exactly formatted the same on the other hand (Big endian, 8x8 pixel tiles).

-Due to very strict memory limitations, the tilesets in Sengoku 2 are completely reorganized in "chapters" separated by loadings.
-They are also sorted very differently at local scale (I would say in a more rational manner, the MVS giant tileset is just a mess).
-This implies that tiles substitution with the MVS version must be an automated process, it would be too tedious to do this by hand.
+Due to the very strict memory limitations, the tilesets in Sengoku 2 are completely reorganized in "chapters" separated by loadings.
+They are also sorted very differently at local scale (I would say in a more rational manner, one character = a stream of continuous tiles while the MVS giant tileset is overall just a mess).
+This implies that tiles substitution with the MVS version must be an automated process, it would be too tedious to substitute tiles by hand.
 Hopefully, there is enough entropy in Neo Geo graphics to not have two identical tiles and the tilesets are exactly the same apart from redundancy in NGCD version.
-Problem solved.
+Problem solved, no false positives.

-Starting confident after these little surprises, I initially though hacking individual files of the NGCD version contained in track 1 and rebuilding an iso from any dedicated tool would be enough.
+Starting confident after these little surprises, I initially though hacking individual files of the NGCD version contained in track 1 and rebuilding an iso from any dedicated tool would be enough to play with the Neo Geo SD Loader.
 As far as I can tell, it does not work.
 Even the trusty [neogeodev dedicated page](https://wiki.neogeodev.org/index.php/Making_an_ISO_file) was finally not of any help.
-Any tool gives me an .iso container too small that makes the Neo Geo CD crash without warning.
+Any tool gives me an .iso container and not the raw binary I need.
 I was clearly missing something.
 Apparently burning the resulting .iso to a real CD and dump it back as binary would fix the format but you have to edit the .CUE file too in return and I do not want wasting time and CDs for testing.
 Anyway, it is impossible to embed that process in an automatic workflow without a hell of dependencies different for each OS.
-I want a multi-OS compatible workflow (*edit September 2026: the code can now rebuild functional .iso and .bin track 1 from scratch but I still need the next section method to generate the IPS patch targeting the obsolete original filesystem*).
+I want a multi-OS compatible workflow (*edit September 2026: the code can now rebuild Neo Geo SD Loader compatible .bin track 1 from scratch, but I still need the next section method to generate and release the IPS patch targeting the exact original file*).

 So I took the problem in reverse.
-Rebuilding from scratch the exact original ISO 9660 structure as expected by the Neo Geo CD without dependencies was just out of question, so I tried injecting the individual hacked .SPR and .PRG files directly into the original track 1 binary as big data chunks, by searching for some header signatures.
+Rebuilding from scratch the exact original ISO 9660 structure as expected by the Neo Geo CD without dependencies was just out of question (*at that time*), so I tried injecting the individual hacked .SPR and .PRG files directly into the original track 1 binary as big data chunks, by searching for some header signatures.
 Neo Geo CD crashed again with that "rebuilt" binary, damn!
 The fact is that I had only like 12% matching between .PRG and .SPR injected and the binary data of track 1 on the same address range, which indicated that the files were probably at least partially splitted within the filesystem.
 Well, partially was an understatement.

 Some reader may find the latter approach incredibly naive but for my defense, I had no idea how Neo Geo CD data tracks (and CD tracks in general) were organized before tackling this problem.
 Let's say that reverse engineering this was part of the fun.